 Around and About was written during a stay at the Tyrone Guthrie Centre, in Co.
 Monaghan after I returned from what can only be described as a shaky stay in Istanbul.
 A magnitude 7.8 earthquake shook the region for just under a minute on the 17th of August, 1999 causing widespread destruction and the deaths of over 17 thousand people.
 Hundreds of thousands were left homeless.
 The prospects of another large scale quake occurring left everyone on tender hooks and many, often violent, aftershocks did occur during the months that followed leaving everyone on constant alert and readied for house evacuation.

 Shortly after I returned to Ireland, Irish guitarist John Feeley and flautist William Dowdall commissioned a new work for flute and guitar.
 I wanted to do something light to counter what I’d experienced during my Turkish residency and I also wanted to somehow pay tribute to the late Sir Tyrone Guthrie.
 The resulting piece, Around and About, (The Garden, The Lake and The Woods) is a reflection on the grounds of Tyrone Guthrie’s estate at Annaghmakerrig, in County Monaghan, which he left to the state to facilitate artists in their creative endeavours.
-The piece is dedicated to his memory and it has since been arranged for a number of different combinations including flute and vibraphone, flute and piano, and Sax and piano.
+The piece is dedicated to his memory.
+It has since been arranged for a number of different combinations, most notably for flute and vibraphone, and also for flute and piano, and, Sax and piano.

 Ciarán Farrell is a full time composer living and working in Ireland.
 On graduating from Trinity College Dublin he was dubbed by then head of department, Hormoz Farhat, as being, '...one of the most promising composition students I have had in a teaching career spanning some thirty five years.'
 Read more